Tai Teg – Affordable housing

 - Work – Must be working part-time or full-time.
 You will have to prove that you have money coming in to run the property

-- Affordable – You can’t afford to rent on the open market and/ or buy a home that suits you
+- Affordable – You can’t afford to rent on the open market and/ or buy a home that suits your needs

 - Accommodation – You are a first-time buyer, or your current home is unsuitable

-- Local Connection – You may be given priority if you have a local connection with the area e.g live, work or a family connection
+- Local Connection – You will need to have a local connection with the area e.g live, work or a family connection

 - Exemption – Service Personnel.
 We consider applications even if the income is ‘zero’.